 Formed 50,000 years ago by a bolt of lightning, a Carlo Sandblow sunset is a breathtaking way to end the day at Rainbow Beach.
 Located directly behind the coastal town of Rainbow Beach on the northern most tip of Queensland’s Sunshine Coast, the Carlo Sandblow dune was seen by Captain Cook.
 He named it for a crew member, Carlo, as he sailed past Double Island Point.

-The best time to visit is sunset to enjoy the sun setting over Tin Can Bay and the Great Sandy Strait or sunrise, but the expansive space is fun at any time if the day is not too hot.
+The best time to visit is at sunset to enjoy the sun setting over Tin Can Bay and the Great Sandy Strait or sunrise, but the expansive space is fun at any time if the day is not too hot.
+Check the sunrise and sunset times, and be sure to arrive a little early for a Carlo Sandblow sunset so you can also see the sandblow in its daytime glory as well.
 Children will enjoy running around the dune, digging holes, sliding, and playing cricket and soccer.
 It is best to bring water and wear sandals or thongs (flip-flops) to protect your feet when it is hot.
 You can easily take them off in the sand.

 Where is Carlo Sandblow?

-Find it at from the walk that starts at 85 Cooloola Drive, Rainbow Beach, Gympie Area
+Find it from the walk that starts at 85 Cooloola Drive, Rainbow Beach near Gympie.

 Of course Kerry, we like to claim Carlo Sandblow as the ‘northern end’ of the Sunshine Coast region, but either way, it is indeed a force of nature.